-An archaeological survey of a proposed well pad site and access road in the Brazoria National Wildlife Refuge in south Brazoria County, Texas was performed by Brazos Valley Research Associates (BVRA) on February 5, 2010.
-The area investigated consisted of 6.29 acres.
+An archaeological survey of two proposed well pad sites and access roads in the Brazoria National Wildlife Refuge in south Brazoria County, Texas was performed by Brazos Valley Research Associates (BVRA) on February 5, 2010.
+The two areas investigated consist of 12.38 acres.
 No archaeological sites were found, and no artifacts were collected.
-The area was found to be marshy with clay at the surface.
-Copies of the report are on file at the Texas Historical Commission (THC), Texas Archeological Research Laboratory (TARL), Texas State Library, Suemaur Exploration & Production, LLC, Dixie Environmental Services, Co., LP (DESCO), and BVRA.
+The survey area was found to be marshy with clay at the surface.
+Copies of the report are on file at the Texas Historical Commission (THC), Texas Archeological Research Laboratory (TARL), Texas State Library, Suemaur Exploration & Production, LLC, Dixie Environmental Services, Co., LP, (DESCO), and BVRA.